open-broker/specification/schema-docs/PrivateUnsecuredLoanOffering.md

 what was originally applied for.

-This value can be equal to both the minOfferedCredit and offeredCredit.
+This value can be equal to both the minOfferedCredit and maxOfferedCredit.
 Indicating that this is the only possible amount offered.